wannabecookie/sire506_study_design/README.md

-# sire506 study design
 # Discussion Prompts: Designing a Study for a Novel Gene Variant

 **Scenario:** Imagine a large-scale Genome-Wide Association Study (GWAS) has identified a novel gene variant, *VAR-X*.
 Preliminary data suggests *VAR-X* is significantly associated with accelerated cognitive decline in patients already diagnosed with Alzheimer's disease.
 As a team of epidemiologists and bioinformaticians, your group has been tasked with designing the definitive study to validate this association and understand its clinical impact.

-### Question 1: The Foundational Design Choice
+## Question 1: The Foundational Design Choice

 Propose two distinct epidemiological study designs that could rigorously test the hypothesis that *VAR-X* is associated with accelerated cognitive decline in Alzheimer's patients.
 For this discussion: